 Food safety

-• The first step to avoiding cross contamination is understanding how it can occur.
+The first step to avoiding cross-contamination is understanding how it can occur.

 In every step of the food supply chain, a significant food safety hazard such as cross contamination can happen right under everyone's noses.
-Without adequate knowledge of proper food safety practices, cross contamination can happen at the slightest of touch.
-A mere accident of putting down a raw chicken on a counter surface can significantly increase the risk of foodborne illnesses.
-Similarly, food handlers who don't regularly wash their hands can cause cross contamination on a wide scale.
-As such, all individuals involved in food preparation must ask themselves how do you avoid cross contamination.
+Without adequate knowledge of proper food safety practices, cross-contamination can happen at the slightest touch.

 Every year, a large portion of the cases of foodborne illnesses is caused by cross contamination of foodborne pathogens.
 Such cases occur because of the lack of food safety and hygiene training as well as a comprehensive food safety management system (FSMS).
-This article is not just for food handlers working in the foodservice industry.
-It can also be applied to home cooks who shop, prepare, and serve their meals on their own to their families.

 cross contamination on chopping board